kavindujayarathne/kavindujayarathne/README.md

 **Fun Facts**:

-- I am interested in physics as a way to understand the mechanism of universe
+- I am interested in physics as a way to understand the mechanism of the universe
 - I study networking as a way to understand the mechanism of the world of internet
 - I'm deeply curious about the human brain and psychology, common patterns, behaviours and quirks that define what we are
-- I sometimes talk with myself and with imaginary people in my head
+- I sometimes talk with myself and with imaginary people in my head.
+Sounds crazy, doesn’t it?
+Yeah, I know
 - I am a terminal person.
 Here are my [dotfiles](https://github.com/kavindujayarathne/dotfiles)
 - I write my experiences and things on my [website](https://kavindujayarathne.com/blogs)
 - I am also an athlete wannabe